Robin Lim

-Robin Lim ("Mother Robin," or "Ibu Robin") is a midwife and founder of Yayasan Bumi Sehat (Healthy Mother Earth Foundation) health clinics, which offer free prenatal care, birthing services and medical aid to anyone who needs it.
+Robin Lim ("Mother Robin," or "Ibu Robin") is a midwife and founder of Yayasan Bumi Sehat (Healthy Mother Earth Foundation) health clinics, which offer free prenatal care, birthing services, and medical aid to anyone who needs it.
 She and her team have been working since 2003 to combat Indonesia's high maternal and infant mortality rates, and the Bumi Sehat birth centers serve many at-risk mothers.
 She was awarded the 2011 CNN Hero of the Year award by the CNN news network for helping thousands of low-income women in Indonesia with healthy pregnancy and birth services.

 Bumi Sehat

 In 2012, the Bumi Sehat Foundation provided 50,050 recorded incidences of patient care, educational and human services.
 From its beginnings as a community health and childbirth clinic in Bali, Lim took the Bumi Sehat Foundation to Aceh following the 2004 Indian Ocean earthquake and tsunami.
 Combined, the two clinics have facilitated the birth of more than 5,000 babies.
-And when earthquakes struck, Lim took the project to Yogyakarta in 2006, Padang in 2008 and Haiti in 2010.
+When earthquakes struck, Lim took the project to Yogyakarta in 2006, Padang in 2008, and Haiti in 2010.

 Lim and the Bumi Sehat midwives are prepared to provide maternal and infant care in the middle of devastated areas with limited materials.
 Instead of cutting the umbilical cord, for instance, she burns it—especially in disaster zones, because it's something she can teach midwives and doctors who have lost their instruments.
-Using scissors to sever the umbilical cord carries a risk of tetanus, while burning the cord mitigates risk of infection.
-In addition to knowing how to safely respond medically, Robin Lim and the Bumi Sehat Foundation don't have any particular religion, and honor all requests and faith traditions, aiming to help mothers feel safe and supported.
+Using scissors to sever the umbilical cord carries a risk of tetanus, while burning the cord mitigates the risk of infection.
+In addition to knowing how to safely respond medically, Robin Lim and the Bumi Sehat Foundation don't follow any particular religion, and honor all requests and faith traditions, aiming to help mothers feel safe and supported.

 Lim is an advocate for parental rights.
 Babies are often held by hospitals in Indonesia, until payment is made for birthing services.
-Parents sometimes in desperation relinquish their rights and place their babies up for adoption.
-Lim's Yayasan Bumi Sehat birthing sanctuaries offer free prenatal care, birthing services and medical aid to anyone who needs it in Indonesia, where the average family earns the equivalent of $8 a day, and a normal hospital delivery without complications costs around $150.
+Parents, sometimes in desperation, relinquish their rights and place their babies up for adoption.
+Lim's Yayasan Bumi Sehat birthing sanctuaries offer free prenatal care, birthing services, and medical aid to anyone who needs it in Indonesia, where the average family earns the equivalent of $8 a day, and a normal hospital delivery without complications costs around $150.
 A Caesarean section can cost more than $1,000.
 Indonesia's high maternal and infant mortality rates are caused in part by these costs, which many women cannot meet.
 In turn, their lives and the lives of their babies are at risk.
-While some Indonesian celebrities and expatriates choose Bumi Sehat to birth their children, and they often give donations, 80% of the families served by the clinics can barely pay anything, and are helped for free.
+While some Indonesian celebrities and expatriates choose Bumi Sehat to birth their children and they often give donations, 80% of the families served by the clinics can barely pay anything and are helped for free.